mtorpey/wooden-ships/2-basic.md

 ### D. Marking Hits and the Effects of Damage

-Hits are marked on the \"log\" of the target ship with an \"X\".
-The
-\"log\" has four major parts, each part corresponding to a type of hit on the Hit Table.
+Hits are marked on the "log" of the target ship with an "X".
+The "log" has four major parts, each part corresponding to a type of hit on the Hit Table.

-1. Hull Hits (\"H\")
+1. Hull Hits ("H")
     a.
 Mark off one hull square per hull hit called for on the Hit Tables.
     b.
-When all of a ship\'s hull squares have been marked off, that ship will \"surrender by striking her colors\".
+When all of a ship\'s hull squares have been marked off, that ship will "surrender by striking her colors".
 The ship is considered to be in such danger of sinking that it cannot be sailed or the guns worked for the remainder of the game (even by a prize crew).
 None of the original crew can be removed from the ship (all are required to try to keep the ship afloat).
-Neither side is allowed to fire on a \"struck\" ship, although it can be boarded.
-Excess hull hits are treated as \"misses\".
-The crew of a \"surrender by striking\" ship cannot participate in melee even if boarding parties have been formed.
-Place a strike marker on a ship which has \"struck\".
+Neither side is allowed to fire on a "struck" ship, although it can be boarded.
+Excess hull hits are treated as "misses".
+The crew of a "surrender by striking" ship cannot participate in melee even if boarding parties have been formed.
+Place a strike marker on a ship which has "struck".
-2. Crew Hits (\"C\")
+2. Crew Hits ("C")
     a.
 Mark off one crew square per crew hit called for on the Hit Tables.
 Alla crew hits must be taken out of the first section until all of its crew squares are gone, then from the second section. and finally from the third section.
     b.
 When all crew squares on a ship are marked off, the ship cannot be moved or be used in combat until more crew squares are put on board.
-Excess crew hits are treated as \"misses\".
+Excess crew hits are treated as "misses".
-3. Gun Hits (\"G\")
+3. Gun Hits ("G")
     a.
 Mark off one gun square per gun hit called for on the Hit Tables.
 When a gun hit is called for, and the ship has carronade squares available, the commander of the hit ship can mark off